Want help with your FAFSA application?

 Online applications must be submitted by midnight Central Time, June 30, 2023.
 Any corrections or updates must be submitted by midnight Central Time, September 14, 2023.

-Connecticut – February 15, 2019, by midnight, Central Time.
+Connecticut – February 15, 2023, by midnight, Central Time.
 For priority consideration, submit an application by the date specified.

 Applying for financial aid online